Hisyeo/Hisyeo.github.io/docs/words/i/ingoton.md

 ---
-id: inkoton
+id: ingoton
-slug: inkoton
+slug: ingoton
-title: İNKOTON
+title: İNGOTON
 sidebar_position: 76
 hoverText: to remember (a memory) § Verb
 ---

-### inkoton
+### ingoton

 *to remember (a memory)* **§** Verb